MwithHeart/writetech-accelerator-portfolio-mariam/docs/api-documentation/getting-started.md

 ## Create an account
 Create an account and learn how to use the Chimoney API.

-### For Businesses Integrating with the API:
+### Businesses Integrating with the API:
 1. Create an account **for businesses** at [dash.chimoney.io](https://dash.chimoney.io).
-2. On the collapsible menu, click the **Developers button** at the bottom.
+1. In the collapsible menu, below the list, click **Developers**.
-2. Choose **Create an app**.
+1. Choose **Create an app**.
-3. You get an API key once you name your app.
+1. You get an API key once you name your app.
 Ensure you keep it safe.

 :::note
 You can also book a demo or email **support@chimoney.io** to request **"Verification and API Access"**.
 Ensure you include links to your website and some details about your use case.
 :::

-### For developers testing the API
+### Developers testing the API
 1. Create an account **for individuals** at the [sandbox environment](https://Sandbox.Chimoney.io).
 :::note
 Account is funded with $1000 of test amount